Anycubic Photon Mono 4 vs Prusa Core One

 Prusa Core One

-Smaller build volume than competitors at this price
+Build volume is smaller than what you'd expect at this price

 Who Should Buy Which?